 Our handy guide answers any questions you may have about personal possessions coverage away from home.

-Usually an add-on to your Home Insurance Contents Cover, it can protect your much-loved items against loss or damage when they are outside of your home.
+Usually an add-on to your Home Insurance Contents cover, personal possessions cover can protect your much-loved items against loss or damage when they are outside of your home.
 The policy extra is usually split into two sections - Unspecified Personal Possessions and High Risk Items.

-1. Unspecified Personal Possessions this provides cover for portable items, worth £1,000 or less, that you normally wear, use, or carry with you when you leave the home
+1. Unspecified Personal Possessions provides cover for portable items, worth £1,000 or less, that you normally wear, use, or carry with you when you leave the home

 When choosing this you are asked how much cover you need.
 You should choose an amount to cover the total cost of all the items you would take with you at any one time.

 For example, if the most you ever take outside the home at any one time is a camera worth £500 and a watch worth £500, then you should select a sum insured of £1,000.

 2. You will also be asked to specify any 'high risk' individual items that cost over £1,000 and state if you want them covered outside of the home.
 These are known as Specified Items.
 Any items you specify here do not need to be included in the Unspecified Personal Possessions sum insured.